Team-Real-Ninjas/MyInvestments/README.md

 - User should be able to make blog posts(Given Template) and save them to the blog tab

 ### Optional Nice-to-have Stories
+- User should be able to see their basic details
 - User should be able to filter the stock graphs
 - User should be able to filter their portfolio
 - User should be able to view news stories from the web that contains info(tags) on: